cmangos/mangos-wotlk/bot_readme.txt

   The bot(s) can now interact directly with creatures.
 This will enable bot(s) to independantly contact NPCs, without the need for player's selection.
 This opens up new possiblities for bot/NPC commerce.

-  Each bot will maintain it's own item list (m_itemIds - This a list of paired data).
+  Each bot will maintain it's own item list (m_itemIds - This is a list of paired data).
 The first component (UNIT_NPC_FLAG) dictates what is to done with the second component (itemid).

+  Each bot will also maintain it's own active auction list (m_auctions - This is a list of paired data).
+The first component (ActionFlags) dictates the action to be performed on the second component (auctionid).

   While(m_itemIds not empty)
   {